tejasai550/Animal_Detection/README.md

    pip install tensorflow keras matplotlib

-2. Prepare your dataset for train and test.
+2. Prepare your dataset for train and test. link for dataset: "/kaggle/input/animals-detection-images-dataset" link for Imagent_weights: "/kaggle/input/imagent-weight"
-3. Open VGG16.ipynb using Jupyter Notebook.
+4. Open VGG16.ipynb using Jupyter Notebook.
-4. Run all cells to train and evaluate the model.
+5. Run all cells to train and evaluate the model.

 Features:
 ---------